Prana-vvb/Bal.rs-Blog/README.md

 <p align = "center"> Throughput VS Time at 25,000 RPS </p><hr/>

 <img src = "Screenshots/27K.png"/>
-<p align = "center"> Throughput VS Time at 27,000 RPS </p><hr/>
+<p align = "center"> Throughput VS Time at 27,000 RPS </p>

-The tests had to be stopped here due to our hardware limitations but the trends we observed show us that the Bal.rs Load Balancer can handle much higher loads.
+The tests had to be stopped here due to our hardware limitations but the trends we observed show us that the Bal.rs Load Balancer can handle much higher loads.<hr/>

 ## Experiences
 > This is a compilation of experiences shared by the Bal.rs mentees